 grains that have soaked overnight in pyrex measuring cup, water absorbed and ready to cook

 Rinse the grains under cold water.
-To speed up the cooking process, submerge the grains in double the amount of water and let them sit overnight in a large glass measuring bowl.
+To speed up the cooking process, submerge the grains in double the amount of water.
+Let them sit overnight in a large glass measuring bowl.
 Add a pinch of salt.

 Add Liquid – 1:3 grain to liquid ratio